EteneshJeg/car_visualizer_demo/README.md

-# **Car Visualizer with GAN and Object Detection**
+# **Car Visualizer with GAN and Object Detection by YOLOv8**

-This project leverages advanced AI techniques, including Generative Adversarial Networks (GANs) and object detection, to create a robust system for generating and visualizing cars.
+This project leverages advanced AI techniques, including Generative Adversarial Networks (GANs) and object detection by YOLOv8, to create a robust system for generating and visualizing cars.
 It combines cutting-edge technology to provide a powerful tool for automotive visualization.

 ---